Temecula Wineries vs. Paso Robles Wineries

-We stayed at the Oxford Inn and Suites and it was wonderful.
+We stayed at the Oxford Inn and Suites, and it was wonderful.
 My advice?
-Go during the week, it’s much cheaper.
-The staff was great, the rooms were clean, it had free breakfast and a gym if you’re into working out.
-It is also very close to town, within a mile.
+Go during the week; it’s much cheaper.
+The staff was great, the rooms were clean, and it had free breakfast and a gym if you’re into working out.
+It is also very close to town—within a mile.
 This is very convenient for going out to dinner and having a few drinks.
-The breakfast was wonderful, they had somebody cooking omelets every morning and you could customize them.
-They had bacon, sausage, cereal, and fruits. pretty much anything that you thought of for breakfast they had.
+The breakfast was wonderful; they had somebody cooking omelets every morning, and you could customize them.
+They had bacon, sausage, cereal, and fruits.
+They had pretty much anything that you thought of for breakfast.

 One of the gripes that we have about Temecula is the overall restaurant quality.
-In our opinion, the restaurants in Paso Robles and the central coast region that we visited were much better than Temecula overall.
+In our opinion, the restaurants in Paso Robles and the central coast region that we visited were much better than those in Temecula overall.
 Every single restaurant except one was very good.
-There is a restaurant where we spent a ton of money in Paso Robles and it was absolutely horrible.
-I don’t want to blow them up on this blog but if you want to contact me I’ll let you know which one.
-It was one of the worst restaurants we have been to in a while and it was astronomically expensive.
+There is a restaurant where we spent a ton of money in Paso Robles, and it was absolutely horrible.
+I don’t want to blow them up on this blog, but if you want to contact me, I’ll let you know which one.
+It was one of the worst restaurants we have been to in a while, and it was astronomically expensive.

-We didn’t get to see everything in Paso Robles but the town itself was smaller and very quaint.
-Nothing really commercial, unlike Temecula.
-Of course, there comes the good and the bad with that.
-I can drive 3 minutes and go to Costco, Sam’s Club, Five grocery stores, and 100 restaurants.
-I don’t think one is better than the other but in my opinion, coming from a small town in Canada, I prefer the smaller town.
+We didn’t get to see everything in Paso Robles, but the town itself was smaller and very quaint.
+Unlike Temecula, there is nothing particularly commercial.
+Of course, there are advantages and disadvantages to this.
+I can drive 3 minutes and go to Costco, Sam’s Club, five grocery stores, and 100 restaurants.
+I don’t think one is better than the other, but in my opinion, coming from a small town in Canada, I prefer the smaller town.

-In Paso Robles go to the restaurant called the “Catch Seafood Bar & Grill” and sit at the bar and watch them cook while you eat.
-Great food and fun atmosphere
+In Paso Robles, go to the restaurant called “Catch Seafood Bar & Grill” and sit at the bar and watch them cook while you eat.
+Great food and a fun atmosphere

-We are licensed as both Real Estate Brokers & a Certified Residential Appraiser.
-We love what we do and will bring a great deal of passion, experience and expertise to the table for you.
+We are licensed as both real estate brokers and certified residential appraisers.
+We love what we do and will bring a great deal of passion, experience, and expertise to the table for you.